sanlocoz/LandClassifier/README.md

 The implementation is in <a href = "https://sanlocoz.github.io/LandClassifier/#LandClassifier.GenerateWaterSoilVegetationRandomMap">GenerateWaterSoilVegetationRandomMap</a> function within the module.

+The map is then classifed with K nearest neighbor algoritm within scikit-learn and confusion matrix is chosen as the error metrics.

 ## Sample graphical output of the classification

 ## What to do next?